lbadzgaradze/Artificial_Intelligence_Sudoku/readme.txt

-We having the following Sudoku puzzle to solve:
+We have the following Sudoku puzzle to solve:

 . .
 3 | .
 2 . | 6 . .
 9 . . | 3 .
 5 | . .
 1